Carl Edwards

-Carl Michael Edwards II (born August 15, 1979) is an American former professional stock car racing driver.
+Carl Michael Edwards Jr. (born August 15, 1979) is an American former professional stock car racing driver and a current analyst for NASCAR on Prime Video.

 He last competed in the NASCAR Sprint Cup Series, driving the No. 19 Toyota Camry for Joe Gibbs Racing.
-Prior to that, he drove the No. 99 Ford Fusion for Roush Fenway Racing.
+Prior to that, he drove the No. 99 Ford Fusion for Roush Fenway Racing from 2005–2014.
 He won the 2007 NASCAR Busch Series championship and nearly won the 2011 NASCAR Sprint Cup Series title, but lost by a tiebreaker to Tony Stewart.
-Edwards is well known for doing a backflip off his car to celebrate his victories.
+Edwards is known for doing a backflip off his car to celebrate his victories.
+In 2023, he was named one of NASCAR's 75 Greatest Drivers, and in 2025, he was inducted into the NASCAR Hall of Fame.

 Early life

-Edwards was born on August 15, 1979 in Columbia, Missouri.
+Edwards was born on August 15, 1979, in Columbia, Missouri.
 He graduated from Rock Bridge High School in 1997.
 Edwards initially did not plan to attend college, but he received some state assistance and decided to attend the University of Missouri in his hometown of Columbia.
 After three semesters studying engineering, Edwards decided that university attendance was not working as he pursued his career goals in racing.
 Prior to becoming a full-time driver, Edwards was working as a substitute teacher while pursuing his racing career.

 Racing career

 NASCAR

 Edwards' big break came in 2002, when he competed in seven NASCAR Craftsman Truck Series events for MB Motorsports.
 His best finish in the seven races was eighth at Kansas Speedway.
 He also ran one Busch Series race for Bost Motorsports, finishing 38th at Gateway International Raceway.
-However, it was enough to impress Jack Roush, and Edwards became a full-time Truck Series competitor for Roush Racing in 2003, driving the No. 99 Ford F-150, and won his first race at Kentucky.
+However, it was enough to impress Jack Roush, and Edwards became a full-time Truck Series competitor for Roush Racing in 2003, driving the No. 99 Ford F-150, and won his first race at Kentucky Speedway.
 He won Rookie-of-the-Year honors in addition to three race wins, eventually finishing eighth in the points standings at the end of the season.
 In 2004, he notched three more race wins, including the season-opening Florida Dodge Dealers 250 at the Daytona International Speedway.
 At season's end, Edwards finished fourth in the points.
 In August 2004, he made his Nextel Cup Series debut, replacing Jeff Burton, who left the team, in the No. 99 Ford Taurus for Roush Racing, at the Michigan International Speedway.
-He finished 10th.
+He finished tenth.
 He drove the No. 99 Ford for the remainder of the 2004 Nextel Cup.
 He also once again ran one Busch Series race; this time for Robby Benton's RAB Racing team at Bristol Motor Speedway.